What Makes A Great Care Home Manager?

 You have to balance the needs of your patients with their family expectations and being able to keep the care home you run in the black.

-When you manage a staff in such a high-stress environment, the expectations on you are strong.
+When you manage a staff in such, the expectations on you are strong.

 There are a lot of factors outside your control, but you are able to ensure that your care facility has the bet equipment and people within it so that life can be comfortable for the service users.